Planning Next Year's Technology Budget Realistically

 I use this with every client during planning season because it surfaces the same uncomfortable truth every time: most technology budgets fail not because they picked the wrong new initiative, but because they starved the boring stuff first.

-The run, fix, grow framework
+What is the run, fix, grow framework?

 Run (keep the lights on).
 Hosting, licenses, existing SaaS subscriptions, security patching, backups, the maintenance contract on your ERP or POS system.
 This is non-negotiable spend that keeps what already works, working.
 For most SMEs I work with, this lands between 40-55% of the total technology budget, and it's almost always higher than leadership initially expects.